wisarutonpratum-oss/data-analytics-portfolio/README.md

 ## What I’m Working On Now

-I’m currently focused on strengthening the skills needed for an entry-level Data Analyst / BI Analyst role:

-* Improving SQL problem-solving for interviews
-* Practicing business case thinking and insight communication
-* Expanding my Python / pandas skills for data cleaning and exploratory analysis
-* Refining my dashboards and project write-ups to make them more recruiter-friendly
+Currently deepening SQL problem-solving skills for analytical interviews, expanding Python/Pandas workflows for EDA, and building toward roles where business thinking and dashboard reporting intersect.

 ⸻